mohammadimran0186/B-N-tsk-/README.md

 This repository contains everything you need to Dockerize, deploy, and manage a Node.js "Hello World" application on Kubernetes using Helm and ArgoCD.
 Follow the instructions carefully to ensure a smooth deployment.

-For any issues or queries, please open an issue in this repository.
+For any issues or queries, please open an issue in this repository